Briggsc28/briggsc28.github.io/_posts/2016-04-02-Developing-Universal-Windows-Platform-apps-for-Xbox-One.md

 ## An error occurred!

-If you are experiencing issues deploying your UWP app then read the ['Fixing deployment failures'](https://msdn.microsoft.com/en-us/windows/uwp/xbox-apps/frequently-asked-questions#fixing-deployment-failures ) section of the FAQ page.

-Feel free to tweet me comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).
+If you are experiencing issues deploying your UWP app then read the ['Fixing deployment failures'](https://msdn.microsoft.com/en-us/windows/uwp/xbox-apps/frequently-asked-questions#fixing-deployment-failures ) section of the FAQ page. <br><br>Feel free to tweet me comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).